Prosecutor: $60,000 bribe fit easily in fancy bag

-NEW YORK (AP) — A prosecutor at the bribery trial of a once-powerful New York union boss slipped about $20,000 in cash into a luxury bag to show that it easily fit.
+NEW YORK (AP) — A prosecutor at the bribery retrial of a once-powerful New York union boss slipped about $20,000 in cash into a luxury bag to show that it easily fit as he made his closing argument Monday.

-Assistant U.S. Attorney Martin Bell made the dramatic demonstration as part of his closing argument Monday in the trial of Norman Seabrook.
+“There is still an ocean of room in that bag,” Assistant U.S. Attorney Martin Bell told jurors as he showed them the inside of the Ferragamo bag while asserting there was plenty of room for the $60,000 that the government alleges Norman Seabrook accepted.

-The government says there was room for even more envelopes of money.
-Bell says Seabrook accepted $60,000 in a Ferragamo bag while funneling $20 million in union funds to a hedge fund.
+“It would have been dramatic if it didn’t fit,” he quipped, saying there was so much empty space in the bag that $200,000 in $100 bills would easily fit.
+Bell said Seabrook accepted the cash in exchange for steering $20 million of union money to a hedge fund.

 Most Read Nation & World Stories